-One of the popular financial ratio utilized for stock evaluation is the P/E ratio which gives investor an idea about the growth potential of the stock as this takes into account the markets expectation of the firms earning power.
-However, the significance of Price to Book Value ratio as an assessment tool is highly underestimated as this ratio is considered to be backward looking in its approach although the relationship between price and book value is very intriguing.
-Considering this, need arises to understand the components of this ratio together with its application for investment analysis.
+Investing requires a lot of discipline and meticulous research work before committing capital to a specific project as returns are never guaranteed.
+Selection of stocks by individual investors can be a daunting task whereby evaluating securities could be the tricky part.
+Often investors are caught in a web of information whereby sieving the relevant information and interpreting them is a tedious task.
+Hence, investors need to look at various parameters to assess a securities worth whereby evaluation of financial parameters holds a critical place.
+One of the popular financial ratios utilized for stock evaluation is the P/E ratio which gives investors an idea about the growth potential of the stock as this takes into account the market’s expectation of the firms earning power.
+However, the significance of the Price to Book Value ratio as an assessment tool is highly underestimated as this ratio is considered to be backward-looking in its approach although the relationship between price and book value is very intriguing.
+Considering this, a need arises to understand the components of this ratio together with its application for investment analysis.

 Book Value of Equity is the theoretical value of what a company’s net assets are worth.
 It is mainly the difference between the book value of assets and the book value of liabilities, which is largely determined by accounting conventions.
 Book value of assets is the original price paid for the assets deducting any allowable depreciation on the assets.
-Similarly, book value of liabilities reflects the “at-issue” values of the liabilities.
+Similarly, the book value of liabilities reflects the “at-issue” values of the liabilities.
 Since the book value is recorded at original cost, it differs from market value as the earning power of the asset is not taken into account.

 Also Read: MARKET VALUE VS BOOK VALUE